Benedict02/TMS/README.md

 # TMS
-A project for learning react
+A project for learning react + flask